The Jump is a new digital school that helps students make the jump to an industry-ready web developer job.

 Communication with others?
 None, usually just lecturers spitting out content.
 There is a calendar with upcoming events, don’t think that is really used on it.

 Documents?
-Lots and well folder-ed into relevant sections.
+Lots and well organised into relevant sections.

 Negatives?
 Have to email questions over, not through VLE, can’t communicate with other students, but more of a resource platform.